twl8n/twl8n.github.io/index.md

 #### Buy our pottery, or cornmeal:

-- Visit Celadon Acres Farm, open daily from 10am to 5pm
+- Visit us at the Village of Lovingston Farmers Market, Wednesday 3pm to 6pm
-- Text or call for more options: 434-465-0965
+- Text or call: 434-465-0965
 - Email <abby@laudeman.com>
-- Inquire about delivery

 Prices: